mohangrewal101/Workout-AI-Planner/README.md

 # 🏋️‍♂️ Workout AI Planner

 Workout AI Planner is a full-stack web app that intelligently recommends workouts tailored to your fitness goals.
-Whether you're a beginner or advanced lifter, this app curates exercises based on **muscle group**, **difficulty level**, and **workout type** (e.g., Push, Pull, Legs).
+Whether you're a beginner or advanced lifter, this app curates exercises based on **muscle group**, **difficulty level**, and **workout type** (e.g., Hypertrophy or Strength).
 It also offers **AI-powered tips** to help you train more effectively.

 This project was built to simplify fitness planning and personalize training recommendations using a combination of machine learning and user input.